 Late start of a career

-He was born on 8th of June 1951 in Graz, the largest city in the region of Styria.
-Franz was interested in cars and motorsport since his childhood but began to compete relatively late.
-In 1975 Konrad debuted in the DRM, German Racing Championship.
+Born in June 1951 in Graz, Franz Konrad was interested in cars and motorsport since his childhood but began to compete relatively late, in 1973.
+Next year, he debuted in the DRM - German Racing Championship, driving his own Porsche 914/6.
 His first notable result was the 6th place in 1976 European GT Championship, in the year when he founded his Konrad Motorsport team.

 In the following two years, Konrad continued to race in the DRM with Porsche 935, but scored relatively modest results.
 The Austrian also raced in various Formula racing championships and Procar BMW M1 Series but without too much success.